The RV-6 Rebuild project

 Whenever I turn on the electric fuel pump, it pressurizes

-the gascolator and it would start leaking.
+the gascolator and the fitting on top of the gascolator would start leaking.
 I replaced the silver

 soldered fitting with a compression fitting.
 I also have an EGT